Last Updated on

 If you’re looking for how to change the position of the new Tabs Bar in Safari, you can follow our guide for that.

-Getting to that private browser is a pretty simple process but follow the steps below and you wont slip up!
+Learning how to go incognito on iPhone is a pretty simple process but follow the steps below and you won’t slip up!

 In Safari, open your tabs (the two squares at the bottom), and where it says “1 Tab” (or however many you have open) with an arrow, press this and it’ll bring up your Tab Groups options.
 Here, you can easily get into your private browsing mode, so you can keep looking at cute gifts for your mother.